View Wayne Sauerbrei's Obituary on CommunityNewspaperGroup.com and share memories

 Be the first to share your memories or express your condolences in the Guest Book for Wayne Charles Sauerbrei.

-Wayne is survived by his 3 children, Michelle (Martin) Hendren of Persia, Iowa, Mitch (Jean) Sauerbrei of Fairbank, and Suanne (Todd) Westpfahl of Sumner; 6 grandchildren, Lindsey Sauerbrei of Blairstown, Brandon Westpfahl of Des Moines, Trista (Andrew) Pattison of Altoona, John Sauerbrei of Sumner, Anna Sauerbrei of Fairbank, and Katie Sauerbrei of Fairbank; 2 great-grandchildren, Cooper Sauerbrei and Sloan Pattison; 4 brothers, Warren Sauerbrei of West Union, Willis (Doris) Sauerbrei of Ames, Walter (Nanci) Sauerbrei of Aitken, Minnesota, and Woody (Cheryl) Sauerbrei of Waverly; 4 sisters, Verlaine (Delbert) Hayes of Norwalk, Virginia Sickles of Readlyn, Veronia Buhr of Denver, and Valitha Dornbusch of Mason City; 3 sisters-in-law, Carolyn Sauerbrei of Springfield, Missouri, Marlys (Roger) Deterding of Readlyn, and Tricia Petersen of Clarksville; and many nieces and nephews.
+Wayne is survived by his three children, Michelle (Martin) Hendren of Persia, Iowa, Mitch (Jean) Sauerbrei of Fairbank, and Suanne (Todd) Westpfahl of Sumner; six grandchildren, Lindsey Sauerbrei of Blairstown, Brandon Westpfahl of Des Moines, Trista (Andrew) Pattison of Altoona, John Sauerbrei of Sumner, Anna Sauerbrei of Fairbank, and Katie Sauerbrei of Fairbank; two great-grandchildren, Cooper Sauerbrei and Sloan Pattison; four brothers, Warren Sauerbrei of West Union, Willis (Doris) Sauerbrei of Ames, Walter (Nanci) Sauerbrei of Aitken, Minnesota, and Woody (Cheryl) Sauerbrei of Waverly; four sisters, Verlaine (Delbert) Hayes of Norwalk, Virginia Sickles of Readlyn, Veronia Buhr of Denver, and Valitha Dornbusch of Mason City; three sisters-in-law, Carolyn Sauerbrei of Springfield, Missouri, Marlys (Roger) Deterding of Readlyn, and Tricia Petersen of Clarksville; and many nieces and nephews.

-In addition to his parents, he was preceded in death by his wife, Marilyn who died Aug.
-11, 2018; 3 brothers, Werner who died in infancy, Willard, and Wes Sauerbrei; and sister Violet Jacobson.
+In addition to his parents, he was preceded in death by his wife, Marilyn who died August 11, 2018; three brothers, Werner who died in infancy, Willard, and Wes Sauerbrei; and sister Violet Jacobson.

 Becker-Milnes Funeral Services